{/*

 7. Invite customers to share photos of themselves using your products.

-8. Use visuals as much as possible (pictures, videos, infographics).
+8. Use visuals whenever possible (pictures, videos, infographics).

 9. Share discounts on your social media platforms; this has been shown to boost conversion rates.